dis-sg/dis-sg.github.io/_posts/2020-07-15-progress-singapore-party-branding.md

 <figcaption><a href="https://www.facebook.com/progresssingaporepartyofficial/photos/a.1104456406417938/1353890374807872" target="_blank">(Source)</a></figcaption>
 </figure>

-Otica, PSP’s mascot, leverages the local popularity of the animal and makes a cute election souvenir.
-The ‘pretty please’ pose is disarming, fitting for its role as PSP’s <a href="https://www.facebook.com/progresssingaporepartyofficial/photos/a.1104456406417938/1353890374807872" target="_blank">Chief Compassion Officer</a>. is If the logo was smaller, Otica could even become a trendy gift for kids.
+Otica, PSP’s mascot, rides on the local popularity of the animal and makes a cute election souvenir.
+The ‘pretty please’ pose is disarming, fitting for its role as PSP’s <a href="https://www.facebook.com/progresssingaporepartyofficial/photos/a.1104456406417938/1353890374807872" target="_blank">Chief Compassion Officer</a>.
+If the logo was smaller, Otica could even become a trendy gift for kids.

 While other local political parties have their own mascots (Singapore Democratic Party’s Danny the Democracy Bear, Singapore Democratic Alliance’s Sinpo), their absence in GE2020 was a missed opportunity to connect with younger voters.
-Conversely, look at how the Otica has become part and parcel of PSP’s campaign.
+Conversely, look at how Otica become part and parcel of PSP’s campaign.

 <figure>
 <img src="https://i.imgur.com/3XsTiu0.png" alt="Up Close and Personal series psp">
-<figcaption>Up Close and Personal series <a href="https://www.youtube.com/watch?v=2j-6-L9XC2c" target="_blank">(Source)</a></figcaption>
+<figcaption>Up Close and Personal Youtube series <a href="https://www.youtube.com/watch?v=2j-6-L9XC2c" target="_blank">(Source)</a></figcaption>
 </figure>

 When Lee Hsien Yang announced that he was joining the PSP, Otica was there to cushion any negative reaction to his membership.